-- anticipate benefit from launching a strategic attack.
-Consequently, U.S deterrence strategy 1163 - includes the capabilities necessary to defeat Iranian non-nuclear, strategic capabilities, including 1164 - the U.S. defensive and offensive systems capable of precluding or degrading Tehran's missile 1165 - 1166 threats.
-The United States will continue to strengthen these capabilities as necessary to stay - ahead of Iranian threats as they grow.
-1167 affirms its commitment to the security of its allies and partners, who are concerned about the 1170 negative trends in the security environment.
-This concern is evident both in Europe, where there 1171 are understandable allied fears of Russia's nuclear and non-nuclear threats and its use of military 1172 force against neighbors, and in Asia, where there are understandable allied fears of China's 1173 military rise and North Korea's extreme nuclear and non-nuclear threats.
-1174
+The United States has effectively assured allies and partners for decades.
+The United States affirms its commitment to the security of its allies and partners, who are concerned about the negative trends in the security environment.
+This concern is evident both in Europe, where there are understandable allied fears of Russia's nuclear and non-nuclear threats and its use of military force against neighbors, and in Asia, where there are understandable allied fears of China's military rise and North Korea's extreme nuclear and non-nuclear threats.